evanx/redex/README.md

 Leveraging ES7, Node and Redis is a compelling proposition for building reactive systems.

-We wish to apply patterns of asynchronous decoupling to:
+We wish to apply patterns of distributed asynchronous decoupling to:
-- Redix plumbing
+- Redix processors
-- disparate applications
+- application microservices
-- collaborating microservices
+- disparate legacy applications

 ## Solution